 It would not be wrong to say that mechanics is a derivative of thermodynamics.
 Some important references to get started with thermodynamics are:

-This list of the best fluid mechanics books serves to help with the understanding of all areas of fluid dynamics including compressible flows, viscous flows, turbulence, aerodynamics, acoustics as well as thermodynamics.
-Good luck!
+This list of the best fluid mechanics books can help with the understanding of all areas of fluid dynamics, including compressible flows, viscous flows, turbulence, aerodynamics, acoustics and thermodynamics.
+If you’d like to learn how to put your knowledge into practice, watch the recording of this free webinar on Formula One aerodynamics with Torbjörn Larsson.